 Meteorologist In Charge Scotty Powell is a Certified Basic and Advanced National Weather Service Storm Spotter.
 Scotty has many hours of training in the meteorology field and is a graduate of Appalachian State University with a Bachelors Degree in Elementary Education.
 He is an expert in forecasting winter weather and severe weather.
 Scotty has long been a weather enthusiast.
 Weather has always fascinated Scotty.
 Scotty also has 5 years of experience as a storm chaser.
 Scotty is continuing to further his knowledge by attending training at the University of North Carolina - Asheville and at the National Weather Service.
 He is also acquiring online training as well.
 Scotty has been a Youth Minister in Burke County for 7 years.

-Staff Meteorologist Stuart McDaniel covers Cleveland County NC.
-Stuart is an avid photographer and has over 100 hours of training in weather forecasting.
+Storm Spotter and staff photographer Stuart McDaniel resides in Upper Cleveland County.
+McDanielis an avid photographer and has over 100 hours of training in weather forecasting.
+Stuart displays his talent in weather photography, almost daily in the summer.
+He regularly contributes photos for our site/social media pages along with other traditional media outlets.
 He is a Certified Basic and Advanced Storm Spotter for the National Weather Service.